nadavhen/NadavFinalProject/README.md

 # Nadav Final Project

-in my lab we have countred a problem were we need to design [PCR primers](https://www.youtube.com/watch?v=NODrmBHHni8&ab_channel=Henrik%27sLab) but the tools on the market these days are expensive so the planning is done manually and inefficiently.\n when planned manualy you need to select the sequence yourself and then analyze it using various online tools to get GC content, secondary structure and [Primer dimer](https://kilobaser.com/the-pain-of-primer-dimer/) which will all have effect on the PCR reaction efficiency.
+in my lab we have countred a problem were we need to design [PCR primers](https://www.youtube.com/watch?v=NODrmBHHni8&ab_channel=Henrik%27sLab) but the tools on the market these days are expensive so the planning is done manually and inefficiently.

+when planned manualy you need to select the sequence yourself and then analyze it using various online tools to get GC content, secondary structure and [Primer dimer](https://kilobaser.com/the-pain-of-primer-dimer/) which will all have effect on the PCR reaction efficiency.
 I want to build a tool that will get a sequence and produce primers for that sequence.